Ahirshson02/TrackLaw/README.md

  ## Contributions:
 <h3>Hi my name is Matthew Quintero!</h3> <p>On our tracklaw app, I helped our doing the user data base and login/register/opening page.
 I used databases like<a href = 'https://firebase.google.com/'> Firebase </a>  In order to keep log of who register's and who logs in.
 I also helped in our production of Google gemini. </p>

-<p>Adam Hirshson: I set up the homescreen once signed in, legislation summary page, chat box, and PDF viewer.
+<h3>Adam Hirshson</h3> <p>I set up the homescreen once signed in, legislation summary page, chat box, and PDF viewer.
 To fill these screens, I worked with the U.S. Congress API, our Firebase database, and the Google Gemini API.</p>